-- Six regular Board meetings were held in 2016. - Management is invited to join Board meetings from time to time for provision of information relevant to Board decisions to enable the Directors to discharge their duties and responsibilities. - The Nomination and Remuneration Committee comprises entirely Independent Non-Executive Directors to ensure that no Executive Director is involved in deciding his own remuneration package.
+- Six regular Board meetings were held in 2016. - Board independence was maintained with over half of its members being Independent Non-Executive Directors. - Management is invited to join Board meetings from time to time for provision of information relevant to Board decisions to enable the Directors to discharge their duties and responsibilities. - The Nomination and Remuneration Committee comprises entirely Independent Non-Executive Directors to ensure that no Executive Director is involved in deciding his own remuneration package.

 - The Audit Committee met the external auditor four times without the presence of the Executive Board members in 2016. - Since 2008, the Company has announced its interim and annual results within one month from the end of the accounting period. - The ERM Working Group, comprising senior executives representing all business and support functions, has proven to be a robust forum for comprehensive key risks identification, risk evaluation, and formulation of effective mitigating measures. - The Company has adopted a corporate Code of Conduct since 1994 which is regularly reviewed and is applicable to all staff and Directors.
-The Code of Conduct contains our well-defined whistleblowing policy and our Internal Audit Department has monitored and reported cases to the Audit Committee on a half-yearly basis. - A sustainability framework has been in place since 2012 and the Sustainability Steering Committee is represented by senior executives of major business units.
+The Code of Conduct contains our well-defined whistleblowing policy and our Internal Audit Department has monitored and reported cases to the Audit Committee on a half-yearly basis. - The Company has been publishing a separate Sustainability Report since the financial year of 2012, before the Stock Exchange's introduction of the ESG Guide.
+Our Sustainability Report 2015 has early adopted the revised ESG Guide, and in many respects exceeded its provisions.
+All Sustainability Reports issued are available on our website and the website of HKEx. - A sustainability framework has been in place since 2012 and the Sustainability Steering Committee is represented by senior executives of major business units.
 Our staff appraisals have incorporated sustainability measures as one of the key performance indicators. - The Company has set up a crisis management framework which has proven to be robust in handling major incidents. - The Company continuously enhances its website as a means of communication with stakeholders.
 Principal corporate governance structures, newsletters and webcasts of analysts' briefings are freely available for public perusal. - The Company has adopted a policy governing the engagement of the external auditor for non-audit services to ensure the independence of the external auditor. - The Company served more than 20 clear business days' notice to shareholders for AGM in 2016. - In addition to his Letter to Shareholders, the Chairman takes the opportunity to explain business strategies and the outlook of the Group to shareholders at the AGM, to proactively open dialogue with them.